Concrete: Curing

-Due to the nature of the chemical bonds created in these reactions and the final characteristics of the particles formed, the process of cement hydration is considered irreversible, which makes methods of cement recycling prohibitive.
+The hydration (curing) of cement is irreversible.

 Aggregates

 Fine and coarse aggregates make up the bulk of a concrete mixture.
 Sand, natural gravel, and crushed stone are used mainly for this purpose.
 Recycled aggregates (from construction, demolition, and excavation waste) are increasingly used as partial replacements for natural aggregates, while a number of manufactured aggregates, including air-cooled blast furnace slag and bottom ash are also permitted.

 The size distribution of the aggregate determines how much binder is required.
 Aggregate with a very even size distribution has the biggest gaps whereas adding aggregate with smaller particles tends to fill these gaps.
 The binder must fill the gaps between the aggregate as well as paste the surfaces of the aggregate together, and is typically the most expensive component.
 Thus, variation in sizes of the aggregate reduces the cost of concrete.
 The aggregate is nearly always stronger than the binder, so its use does not negatively affect the strength of the concrete.

 Redistribution of aggregates after compaction often creates non-homogeneity due to the influence of vibration.
 This can lead to strength gradients.

 Decorative stones such as quartzite, small river stones or crushed glass are sometimes added to the surface of concrete for a decorative "exposed aggregate" finish, popular among landscape designers.